rcmdnk/footnote-extra/README.md

 so that you don't need to fix numbers by yourself when you want to insert new footnote before other footnotes.

+In the post you want to use footnote-extra, do not use any footnote-octopress tags or PHP Markdown Extra's footnote syntax itself.

 Finally, add a following line in the end of the post: